Weak notions of nondegeneracy in nonlinear semidefinite programming: Dealing with structural sparsity

-Proposition~\ref{sdp:sndglicq} reveals a similarity among sparse-nondegeneracy, Forsgren's CQ, and weak-nondegeneracy, which is the fact they all reduce to LICQ when considering a diagonal matrix constraint.
+Furthermore, Remark~\ref{sdp:sndglicq} reveals a similarity among sparse-nondegeneracy, Forsgren's CQ, and weak-nondegeneracy, which is the fact they all reduce to LICQ when considering a diagonal matrix constraint.
 Moreover, it follows directly from Propositions~\ref{prop:ndgvii} and~\ref{sdp:ndg} that nondegeneracy also strictly implies sparse-nondegeneracy.
-However, to make a rough comparison between Forsgren's CQ and sparse-nondegeneracy, note that both evaluate linear independence of the set $\left\{v_{ij}(\xb,\bar{E})\colon 1\leqslant i\leqslant j\leqslant m-r\right\}$, but while item 1 of Definition~\ref{def:sndg} takes coefficients structured as in $\mathcal{S}(\widehat{G}^{\bar{E}},\xb)$, condition \eqref{eq:forsgren1} takes coefficients structured as in $\bar{E}^\T\mathcal{S}(\tilde{G},\xb)\bar{E}$.
+To make a rough comparison between Forsgren's CQ and sparse-nondegeneracy, note that both evaluate linear independence of the set $\left\{v_{ij}(\xb,\bar{E})\colon 1\leqslant i\leqslant j\leqslant m-r\right\}$, but while item 1 of Definition~\ref{def:sndg} takes coefficients structured as in $\mathcal{S}(\widehat{G}^{\bar{E}},\xb)$, condition \eqref{eq:forsgren1} takes coefficients structured as in $\bar{E}^\T\mathcal{S}(\tilde{G},\xb)\bar{E}$.
 This suggests that they are different conditions.
-In fact, the next example shows that neither weak- nor sparse-nondegeneracy imply Forsgren's CQ. \begin{example} Consider the constraint:
+In fact, Example~\ref{ex:wndgnotndg} can also be used to show that neither weak- nor sparse-nondegeneracy imply Forsgren's CQ. \begin{example}[same as Example~\ref{ex:wndgnotndg}] Consider the constraint: